Skip to content

 Can I prevent welcome screen freezes from happening again?

 Enable System Restore with at least 15% disk space allocation, install Windows updates regularly, and avoid force-shutting down your computer during normal operation.
-We saw far fewer boot issues on systems with proper maintenance routines.
+Systems with consistent maintenance routines run into boot problems far less often.